RandVid/kotlin-seminars/seminar-05/src/main/kotlin/json_serialization/README.md

 # JSON Serialization

-In this task, you will implement a `toJson` function that converts a Kotlin object into a JSON string representation
+Serialization is the process of converting an object into a format that can be stored or transmitted and later reconstructed.
+In this seminar, we will implement a toJson function in Kotlin to serialize objects into JSON format.

+## Objective:

+* Implement a `toJson` function for serializing Kotlin objects to **JSON**.

+* Handle primitive data types, collections, and maps.

+* Use reflection to extract object properties.

+* Support custom annotations for renaming fields and ignoring properties.

 ## Instructions